gu-fan/galaxy.vim/README.md

 **NOTE**: If you have built a nice scheme and want to share it.

           Post it at https://github.com/Rykka/vim-galaxy/issues

+          I can put it into built-in schemes or help me

+          improving the Auto Generator.

 ##Use:##
 Load galaxy~